GabrielBB/xvfb-action/README.md

 # XVFB Github Action

 This Github Action installs [XVFB](http://elementalselenium.com/tips/38-headless)  and runs your headless tests with it.
 It cleans up the xvfb process after your tests are done.
-If it detects you're not using linux then your tests still run, but without xvfb, which is very practical for workflows that run on different platforms.
+If it detects you're not using linux then your tests still run, but without xvfb, which is very practical for multi-platform workflows.

 ### Example usage